8 Best Florida Springs for Scuba Diving (From a Local Diver)

 Cavern walls

-🎟 The entry fee for Paradise Springs is $30, cash only.
-All divers must have a main dive light and a backup light.
-Scuba equipment rental is not available and the dive site is closed on Mondays and Tuesdays.
+🎟 The details: Entry is $30, cash only.
+All divers must have a main dive light and a backup.
+No rentals available.
+Closed Mondays and Tuesdays.

 8. Royal Springs